zapata-engineering/orquestra-sdk/docs/guides/resource-management.rst

     |         | exa   | E      | 10^18 |
     +---------+-------+--------+-------+

 Convention is to use binary prefixes for memory resource requests (``disk`` and ``memory``), and decimal prefixes to specify the number of cores.
-The task resource request example above specifies a task that requires 100 milicores (or 0.1 cores), 1 gibibyte of RAM (2^30 bytes), 10 gibibytes of disk space(1.25*2^33 bytes), and access to a GPU.
+The task resource request example above specifies a task that requires 100 millicores (or 0.1 cores), 1 gibibyte of RAM (2^30 bytes), 10 gibibytes of disk space(1.25*2^33 bytes), and access to a GPU.

 .. note::